stefro/laravel-lang-country/README.md

 * When no exact match, it will set the Laravel Locale to the language only.
 * It will set the locale for the [Date](https://github.com/jenssegers/date) package.

+## Override lang-country properties

+Don't like the default settings for a lang-country?
+Create a `lang-country-overrides` directory in your laravel 'resources/lang' directory.
+Place a new .json file (example: nl-NL.json) in this directory with your preferred properties.
+This file will override the package .json file.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.